CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Technical Specifications

 My first proper road bike was from Canyon.
-From looking at the close-up photos, I can say that the Endurance AL line has improved considerably.
+From the close-up photos, I can say that the Endurance AL line has improved considerably.

 You know, I’ve seen hundreds of bicycles already.
 But I am impressed with where Canyon has taken the build quality.